Ethiopia: Military

 The Ethiopian army's origins and military traditions date back to the earliest history of Ethiopia.
 Due to Ethiopia's location between the Middle East and Africa, it has long been in the middle of Eastern and Western politics and has been subject to foreign invasions.
 In 1579, the Ottoman Empire's attempt to expand from a coastal base at Massawa during the Ottoman conquest of Habesh was defeated.
 The Army of the Ethiopian Empire was also able to defeat the Egyptians in 1876 at Gura, led by Ethiopian Emperor Yohannes IV.
 Ethiopia only has 3 branches inside the military, consisting of the Army, Airforce, and a Navy although it is landlocked.
-With an annual budget of over $1 billion dollars, it is the largest armed force in East Africa, and one of the largest in Africa.
+With an annual budget of over $1 billion, it is the largest armed force in East Africa, and one of the largest in Africa.

 Law enforcement

-Ethiopia has two main federal law enforcement agencies at the federal level, to which being the Ethiopian Federal Police, and the National Intelligence Security Service.
-The NISS serving both as a spy agency and domestic law enforcement agency has national jurisdiction for counterterrorism, and foreign related counter espionage activities and protecting national security.
-It also has authority related to international economic crimes related of which to Ethiopia as a whole.
-It alongside the EFP (Ethiopian Federal Police) who both enforce federal laws domestically and for the National Intelligence Security Service cooperate internationally and enforce border regulations and peoples and products coming in and out in Ethiopia.
-The EFP mostly enforcing non-international, and non-espionage crimes, enforcing civil rights related subjects of matter and domestic financial crimes.
-At the regional level Ethiopia has 12 regionals statewide police departments, and 2 federally chartered police forces, those being the Addis Ababa Police, and Dire Dawa Police forces.
+Ethiopia has two main federal law enforcement agencies at the federal level, the Ethiopian Federal Police (EFP) and the National Intelligence and Security Service (NISS).
+The NISS, serving both as a spy agency and domestic law enforcement agency, has national jurisdiction for counterterrorism, foreign-related counterespionage activities, and protecting national security.
+It also has authority over international economic crimes relating to Ethiopia as a whole.
+It and the EFP both enforce federal laws domestically and cooperate internationally to enforce border regulations and peoples and products coming in and out in Ethiopia.
+The EFP mostly polices non-international and non-espionage crimes, including civil rights matters and domestic financial crimes.
+At the regional level, Ethiopia has 12 regional statewide police departments and 2 federally chartered police forces, those being the Addis Ababa Police and Dire Dawa Police forces.